-Different technical development directions required a new specification for 4-stroke motorcycles - the JASO T903 MA Standard.
+Different technical development directions required a separate specification for 4-stroke motorcycles - the JASO T903 MA standard.
 Earlier, engine oils from the automobile industry were used for 4-stroke motorcycles because there was no separate motorcycle specification.

-Whereas long service intervals are demanded for automobile engines, high performance at high engine speeds are in the foreground for motorcycle engines.
-In most motorcycles, the gearbox and the clutch are lubricated with the same oil as the engine.
-The JASO MA Standard meets these special requirements.
+Whereas long service intervals are demanded for automobile engines, the focus for motorcycle engines is on high performance at high engine speeds.

+In most motorcycle engines, the transmission and the clutch are lubricated with the same oil.

+The JASO MA standard meets these special requirements.